 Loyola University Chicago is accredited by the North Central Association of Colleges and Schools while Loyola University Chicago School of Law is accredited by the American Bar Association's Section of Legal Education and Admissions to the Bar.
-The School of Education is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and the North Central Association of Colleges and Schools* (NCA) and the School Psychology PhD program and Ed.S. program is accredited/approved by the American Psychological Association (APA) and the National Association of School Psychologists (NASP), respectively.
+The School of Education is accredited by the Council for the Accreditation of Teacher Education (CAEP) and the Higher Learning Commission (HLC) and the School Psychology PhD program and Ed.S. program is accredited/approved by the American Psychological Association (APA) and the National Association of School Psychologists (NASP), respectively.

 What can I expect from the online course experience?